GRow1000 Employer Frequently Asked Questions (FAQ)

 How many hours are we expected to provide?
 Can youth work more than 20 hours in one week?

 Youth will work a total of 120 hours during 6-weeks of employment.
 Work schedules can be negotiated between you and your youth worker and can include evenings and weekends as in compliance with the Michigan Department of Energy, Labor & Economic Growth Youth Employment standards for minors.
 Youth under the age of 18 must have a work permit and you must abide by all rules and regulations indicated.
-Typically, youth work 20 hours in one week.
+Typically, youth will work 17 hours on-site and participate in three hours of paid professional development at city hall weekly.
 However, if fewer hours were worked in a particular week, you may schedule more hours the week after in order to make up for the lost hours.

 Will I need to have my youth worker fill out a timesheet?

 The City of Grand Rapids is the employer of record.
 A link to the timesheet template will be sent to you and to your youth worker.
 It is your responsibility to ensure the youth worker correctly completes the timesheet.
+Employers will also be required to fill out a timesheet based on the total number of hours worked per youth.
+Timesheets will then be compared for accuracy and verified before they are processed.
 Timesheets are due on completion of the last day of work each week, but no later than Saturday at 5 p.m.
 Late timesheets result in pay being delayed until the next pay period.
 Please refer to the pay schedule.
 Youth will only be paid for the amount of hours actually worked.

 How often will youth be paid?